rajendra627/k8s-bootcamp/deployments/horizontal-pod-autoscaling.md

 # Horizontal Pod Auto-Scaling #

 Horizontal Pod Auto Scaling (HPA) is a capability to scale out/in the number of pods based on resource metrics e.g. CPU.

 In order to use auto-scaling, you should deploy your pods using deployments.
+You also need to enable the heapster add-on which will be responsible for capturing the metrics.

 HPA is a resource and is managed by a controller just like other resources.

 There are two versions of the autoscaling apis and they differ in capability.
 The stable version of the autocaling API (autoscaling/v1) supports only CPU scaling, beta (autoscaling/v2beta1) supports both CPU and Memory and custom metrics.

 *Tip: To see which api versions your cluster supports run ```kubectl api-versions```*